-A heart attack, also referred to myocardial infarction, occurs when the heart's blood supply is cut off and the heart cannot get the oxygen it requires to function.
-In the US, heart attacks are common with someone getting a heart attack every 40 seconds.
-The symptoms of heart attack and their severity vary from one person to another.
-However, many people experience warning signs and symptoms beforehand.
-With February being the heart health month, we wanted to share five ways to help you identify and detect a heart attack.
+In the United States, someone has a heart attack every 40 seconds.
+A heart attack, also referred to myocardial infarction, occurs when the heart's blood supply is cut off and the heart cannot get the oxygen it needs to function.

+The symptoms and severity of a heart attack vary from person to person.
+However, many people experience warning signs beforehand.
+Here are five (5) ways to help identify and detect a heart attack.

 1. Chest Pain and Discomfort

+Debilitating chest pain is the most prominent symptom of a heart attack.
 In many instances, the pain from a heart attack is intense, making it easy to recognize and seek help.
-Debilitating chest pain is the most prominent symptom of a heart attack.
-You may experience mild to severe discomfort and pain in the center or left side of the chest.
+You can experience mild to severe discomfort and pain in the center or left side of the chest.

 Discomfort may feel like pressure, squeezing, burning sensation, or fullness in your chest lasting a few minutes.
-While such pain and discomfort may be related to other less severe conditions such as heartburn, it is essential to be examined to rule out a heart attack.
+While such pain and discomfort may be related to other less severe conditions like heartburn, it is important to be examined to rule out a heart attack.

 2. Shortness of Breath

-Feeling like you just finished a marathon, yet you only climbed the stairs, can be a sign that your heart is not receiving enough oxygen.
-Often accompanied by chest pain, shortness of breath is also a common sign.
+Feeling like you just finished a marathon, when you just climbed up some stairs, can be a sign that your heart is not receiving enough oxygen.
+Often accompanied by chest pain, shortness of breath is also a common sign of a heart attack.
 There is a close relationship between your breathing and your heart's ability to pump blood, and shortness of breath can be a sign your heart is not working effectively.

-You may also experience dizziness and fatigue, and have trouble with previously easy tasks such as walking your dog and washing the dishes.
+You may also experience dizziness and fatigue and have trouble with previously easy tasks such as walking your dog or washing dishes.
 While shortness of breath occurs in both men and women, it is more common in women.